crim-ca/stac-populator/docs/populators.md

 # Replace IMPLEMENTATION_AUTHOR with the name of your new implementation's package name
 ```

 ## 5. Collection-level Extensions

 Collection-level extensions are currently specified in a `collection_config.yml` file under the populator’s directory.
 This file defines general metadata associated with the collection, including fields such as `name`, `keywords`, `license`, `providers`, etc. For an example, refer to the [`RDPS_CRIM/collection_config.yml`](../STACpopulator/implementations/RDPS_CRIM/collection_config.yml) file in the RDPS implementation.

 🚨 **Important**

-Note that programatic integration of collection-level extensions (similar to how item extensions are handled) is currently under active development and will be available soon.
+Note that programatic integration of collection-level extensions (similar to how item-level extensions are handled) is currently under active development and will be available soon.